 What You Get with Camping Reservations at Tierra del Sol Basecamp

-This private campground allows pets, alcohol, and fires, and there is some wood available.
+This private destination for camping in Texas allows pets, alcohol, and fires, and there is some wood available.
 The two sites include plenty of open space to build a campfire.

 In place of common campground amenities like grills and picnic tables, this campground offers extreme privacy (especially if you book both sites) and a sense that this striking landscape is all yours to enjoy.
 (It’s not yours, of course—so be mindful to pack out everything you pack in, and leave no trace on this delicate desert region.)

 Important: if you visit Tierra del Sol, bring plenty of water for drinking and cooking.

 The best time to reserve a site at Tierra del Sol Basecamp is just about any time but midsummer when southwest Texas is boiling hot.
 Winter nights can be cold, so come prepared with layers.

 For only $20 per night, a semi-private spot is all yours; buy both for $40, and you won’t see another soul.

 What To Do Around Tierra del Sol Basecamp

 Tierra del Sol is over an hour from three small towns, and many hours from any major city.
 The main thing to do here is to embrace the quiet of the desert.
 Sit back and soak in all that quiet.
 Watch the sunset explode with colors across a giant sky.
 And maybe catch a sunrise, too.

 But if you are looking for a little more action, Big Bend is where the desert meets the Chisos Mountain Range, and it’s definitely worth a visit.
 Here you can revel in the power of the Rio Grande, which carved steep limestone cliffs and the Santa Elena Canyon.
 Check out the park’s collection of fascinating fossils.
 Or, if you have your passport, visit the small Mexican town of Boquillas del Carmen, located within the park.